Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/voting/voting-dapp.rst

     Before you start with part 3 of this tutorial, make sure you have:

-    - access to the `Chrome <https://www.google.com/chrome/>`_ web browser on your computer
+    - access to the a chromium web browser on your computer

     - `git <https://git-scm.com/>`_ installed to be able to clone a repository from `GitHub <https://github.com/>`_